Why are we building a new Event Centre?

 What is the project schedule?

-• Q3/Q4 2025 – supplemental geotechnical work and preliminary site preparation works
+• Q3/Q4 2025 – Supplemental geotechnical work and preliminary site preparation

-• Fall 2025 – perimeter fencing installed and staging areas prepared in advance of construction
+• Fall 2025 – Perimeter fencing installed and staging areas prepared

 Where will people park?

-The Event Centre will use the same dispersed parking model as the Sudbury Community Arena, with parking spread out across multiple lots and street spaces.
-No parking structures are being contemplated at this time.
+The Event Centre will use the same dispersed parking model as the Sudbury Community Arena, with parking spread across multiple lots and street spaces.
+No parking structures are being planned at this time.

-There are 14 surface parking areas and one underground lot in the downtown.
-On-street parking is also available on Elgin, Durham, Elm, Lisgar, Larch, Cedar, Grey and Shaughnessy Streets.
-There are 2,182 public parking spaces available downtown; including private parking spaces, the total number of parking spaces increases to 3,648 spaces.
+Yes.
+There are 14 surface parking areas and one underground lot downtown.
+On-street parking is also available on Elgin, Durham, Elm, Lisgar, Larch, Cedar, Grey and Shaughnessy streets.
+In total, there are 2,182 public parking spaces downtown.
+Including private parking, the total rises to 3,648 spaces.

 Event Centre